The Galois characterisation of $p$-adically closed fields -- A modern perspective

 We have described a proof of the Fontaine-Wintenberger Theorem via the Saturation-Decom\-po\-sition Method.
 At the same time, recall that we used this theorem to give our first proof of the Transfer Lemma.
 Methodically, we have thus come full circle in our diagram on p.\;\pageref{diagram:inf_ram}.

 \begin{rem}[Limitations of the method] If we follow the strategy of the proof of Theorem~\ref{thm:JK_main}, the results will be limited by the strength of the model-theoretic input that enters as Ingredient~\ref{ingr:MT_tame}.
 Indeed, Jahnke-Kartas show that Theorem~\ref{thm:JK_main} still holds if we replace the regularity assumption on value groups by $\Gamma_v \preccurlyeq \Gamma_{v'}$, see \cite[Thm.
 1.7.3]{Jahnke-Kartas}.
 This is done by adapting Kuhlmann's model theory of tame valued fields to \emph{roughly tame} valued fields (those $(K,v)$ for which the core field $(Kv_0,\overline{v})$ is tame).
 It turns out that this weakening of assumptions is harmless, essentially because the (0,\:\!0)-place in the Standard Decomposition is always tame by the Lemma of Ostrowski \ref{cor/def:defect} (cf. \cite[3.3.7]{Jahnke-Kartas}).
-In upcoming work of Jahnke and van der Schaaf, Theorem~\ref{thm:JK_main} is generalised even further using AKE principles for separably tame valued fields due to Kuhlmann-Pal \cite{Kuhlmann-Pal} and Anscombe (also upcoming). \end{rem}
+In \cite{JvdS26}, Jahnke and van der Schaaf generalise Theorem~\ref{thm:JK_main} even further using AKE principles for separably tame valued fields due to Kuhlmann-Pal \cite{Kuhlmann-Pal} and Anscombe \cite{Anscombe25}. \end{rem}